 |Music||Music actions||Requires explicit opt-in.
 Express interest.|

 This remainder of this document describes ways to implement markup to enable features for these types.
-For the actual markup specification, see the Creative Works (starting with Articles) and Commerce section (starting with Local Businesses) in the reference for each type.
+For the actual markup specification, see the Creative Works (starting with Article) and Commerce section (starting with Local Business) in the reference for each type.

 Mark up your content properties

 - Identify the data type from the table above that represents your content, and